What do I need to know before I travel?

 • Northern hemisphere 'flu season' occurs in the same winter months as in the UK.

-• you may wish to be vaccinated to reduce the risk of your trip being disrupted by catching the flu, even if you are travelling to the tropics or a country in the southern hemisphere (you may catch the infection at airports during transit)
+• you may wish to be vaccinated to reduce the risk of your trip being disrupted by catching the flu, even if you are travelling to the tropics or a country in the southern hemisphere (you may still catch the infection at airports during transit)

 • Southern hemisphere 'flu season' occurs during the UK's summer months - an example of a country where this is typically the case is Australia.